gmrock/gmrock.github.io/_posts/2023-03-05-Raspberry-Pi-as-OpenWrt-router.md

 This project started with the need for having a view into how much bandwidth each device on my home network was consuming.

-I currently have an old Netgear modem-router combination that doesn't support custom firmwares and it doesn't provide the insights that I'm looking for out of the box.
+I currently have an old Netgear modem-router combination that doesn't support custom firmware and it doesn't provide the insights that I'm looking for out of the box.
 I tried finding for other add-on applications which can be used for my purpose and was impressed with the capabilities [openwrt](https://openwrt.org/){:target="_blank"} provides.
 However, the initial problem still remained - it wasn't compatible with my existing modem-router and I didn't want to upgrade my current setup.
 [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi){:target="_blank"} came to the rescue.
 Currently for my home network I have a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi){:target="_blank"} acting as router running openwrt (architecture below).
 There is no compormise in the internet speed with [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi){:target="_blank"} running [openwrt](https://openwrt.org/){:target="_blank"}.
-I have listed the hardware, sofware and my current setup along with details on how to configure [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi){:target="_blank"} as a router running openwrt.
+I have listed the hardware, software and my current setup along with details on how to configure [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi){:target="_blank"} as a router running openwrt.